AsaTyr2018/AIHost/README.md

 Run `scripts/install.sh` to install AIHost into `/opt/AIHost` (or a custom path).
 The installer creates a Python virtual environment, installs dependencies and optionally registers a `systemd` service.

 Start the application with `scripts/start.sh`.
-The starter checks the repository for updates before launching the web server.
+The starter checks the repository for updates before launching the web server and automatically sets `PYTHONPATH` so the `aihost` package can be found.

 To update an existing installation run `scripts/update.sh`.
 It performs `git pull`, installs new dependencies if needed and restarts the service when installed.